U.S. flag

 The Maryland’s Statistical Analysis Center (MSAC) is located within the Maryland Governor’s Office of Crime Control and Prevention (GOCCP), Maryland’s State Administering Agency (SAA).
 The MSAC works in conjunction with GOCCP, and is aligned programmatically with the state’s public safety priorities.

-Under FY 2017 SJS program, the MSAC will conduct two (2) projects:
+Under the FY 2018 SJS program, the MSAC will conduct two projects: One Core Capacity and One Special Emphasis project.